maurobalbi/glas/README.md

 - Show syntax-tree
 - Rename

-### What is the motivation to develop this even though an LSP already exists integrated in the gleam compiler?
+### Motivation?

-Originally, this project was primarily motivated by my personal learning about how language servers, in general, and rust-analyzer, in particular, work.
-I wanted to create something that could potentially benefit others as well, so instead of inventing my own language I targeted one that's already somewhat established.
+This project was primarily motivated by my personal learning about how language servers, in general, and rust-analyzer, in particular, work.
 Gleam caught my interest due to it's lovely and active community and the interesting niche (functional, statically typed, simple) it's trying to fill.

-In the longterm, I believe there are advantages of a specialized language server over one that uses the traditional compiler pipeline.
+### Architecture

-Since the code in an actual file during development is usually in a `broken` state, having a specialized IDE architecture, helps making sense of the code on a best-effort basis.
+Since the code in an actual file during development is usually in a `broken` state, having a specialized IDE architecture helps making sense of the code on a best-effort basis.

-In a broad sense, the architecture of glas can be thought of as going from chained steps of ```IR -> Result<IRn, Err>``` to  ```IR -> (IRn, Vec<Err>)```
+In a broad sense, the architecture of glas can be thought of as going from chained steps of ```fn(IR) -> Result(IRn, Err)``` to  ```fn(IR) -> (IRn, List(Err))```

 Where this is particularly evident is in the parser.
 Instead of aborting at the first error, the parser always produces a concrete syntax tree and collects errors as it goes.
 [This blog post by matklad](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html) provides an excellent explanation of this concept, and the parser in this project is based on the ideas presented there.
 To visualize the syntax tree of a file, the VSCode extension implements the "show syntax tree" command, allowing you to explore the tree as you type.

 ### Goals
-- Deliver first class ux
+- Learning
+- Good UX
 - Provide only correct refactorings (if it compiles before it should compile after)
-- Prioritize performance
 - Emphasize resilience

 ### Non goals